ZZZEPOCHE/sovereign-track-reference/README.md

    (Scale accelerating rapidly; pluralistic experiments in governance, regulation,
     sovereign compute, and middleware approaches all active)

----

-All three diagrams are conceptual and analysis only.
+All three diagrams in this report are conceptual and analysis only.
 Based on public research and observed industry trends as of April 2026.
 Not legal, financial, or technical advice.
 Sovereign and centralized tracks represent broad incentive structures; individual systems vary.
 The diagram is conceptually engineered as a thought-provoking framework rather than a literal taxonomy.

 **What Graph 3 Shows**
 This is a 2x2 map that plots AI systems along two main axes, with a time arrow at the bottom.
 It highlights the real-world tension between how truthful and undistorted an AI is versus how widely it is used.